Software Subprojects#

 Unless the Software Steering Council (SSC) or the Executive Council (EC) says otherwise, Subprojects self-govern as autonomously as possible, while following the overall governance model and processes of Project Jupyter.
 Specifically, all Subprojects under Jupyter’s governance have the following responsibilities:

-• Follow Jupyter’s trademark, branding, and intellectual property guidelines.
+Follow the Jupyter trademark, branding, and intellectual property guidelines.

-• Conduct its activities in a manner that is open, transparent, and inclusive.
-This includes coordinating with the Software Steering Council and the Executive Council on mechanisms for information flow and updates to the broader community (details of this, project-wide, will be developed as our new governance model is adopted and implemented).
+Conduct its activities in a manner that is open, transparent, and inclusive.
+This includes coordinating with the SSC and EC on mechanisms for information flow and updates to the broader community.

-• Maintain a publicly visible Team Compass with a list of the Council members (see e.g. JupyterHub or Jupyter Frontends for illustration of their structure and content).
+Maintain a publicly visible Team Compass with a list of the Subproject Council members.

 Incubator Subprojects#